 The TIER regulation in Alberta requires established industrial facilities with GHG emissions above a certain threshold to reduce their emissions.
 Emission reduction obligations under TIER are determined according to a facility specific benchmark approach, which initially required facilities to reduce emissions intensity by 10 percent relative to the facility's historical production weighted average emissions intensity and increased the stringency of the facility specific benchmark by 1 percent annually.
 Effective January 1, 2023, the benchmarks for most sectors will increase by 2 percent annually until the benchmark meets a designated high-performance benchmark, which is calculated as the average emissions intensity of the most emissions-efficient facilities in the sector.
-These benchmark tightening rates were included in an Order in Council, released by the Alberta Minister of Energy on December 14, 2022, which made certain other changes to the TIER regulation that were designed to ensure continued equivalency to the output-based pricing system under the GGPPA.
-At the same time, the Government of Alberta announced it would be increasing the price of fund credits under the TIER regulation to match the national minimum price on GHG emissions between 2023 and 2030.
+The Government of Alberta has also announced it will be increasing the price of fund credits under the TIER regulation to match the national minimum price on GHG emissions between 2023 and 2030.

-Both AltaGas' Harmattan and Gordondale facilities are mandatory participants in the TIER program.
+AltaGas' Harmattan, Gordondale and Pipestone facilities are mandatory participants in the TIER program.